Posted on: November 19, 2019

 Could You Benefit from Functional Medicine?

 I am double board-certified and an expert in functional medicine.
-If you live near Myrtle Beach, SC and would like to discuss if functional medicine may be appropriate for you, schedule a free 15-minute phone consultation with me here.
+If you live near Myrtle Beach, SC and would like to discuss if functional medicine may be appropriate for you, schedule an appointment with me here.